 - Later references to a fifth wife, Samke “MaKhwela” Kwela (or similar spelling)

 Together, they have around 10 to 11 children.
 One of the well-known children is Snenhlanhla “Sne” Mseleku, who appears on the show.
-As a result, family dynamics—such as relationships between wives, parenting, and adding new wives—form the core of his reality TV content.
-[5]
+As a result, family dynamics such as relationships between wives, parenting, and adding new wives—form the core of his reality TV content.
+His first born son is Mpumelelo Mseleku who is following in his father’s footsteps of polygamy.[5]

 Community Development